-Rest assured, changing the settings on your router is in reality much simpler than many people think, and this guide aims to explain the process.
+Rest assured, changing the settings on your router is much simpler than many people think, and this guide aims to explain the process.

-It should be noted however that the settings and options are not the same on every router, and this guide is not intended as a precise instruction manual for all the different routers from the likes of Sky, BT, TalkTalk, Virgin, or Plusnet, but it should broadly apply to most.
+It should be noted that the options are not the same on every router, and this guide is not intended as a precise instruction manual for all the different routers from the likes of Sky, BT, TalkTalk, Virgin, or Plusnet.
+But it should broadly apply to most.

 Why Change Your Router Settings?

 First off, why change your settings?
-One of the major reasons to change the default settings on your home broadband router is to improve your security.
+One of the primary reasons to change the default settings on your home broadband router is to improve your security.

-Security vulnerabilities are being discovered on a daily basis, and routers shipped by ISPs can carry these flaws for a long time, unless a bit of tweaking is done by the user.
+Security vulnerabilities are being discovered daily, and routers shipped by ISPs can carry these flaws for a long time unless the user does a bit of tweaking.

 Changing your Wi-Fi network name (or SSID) for example is a good idea, as the default SSID name (which is broadcast to the world) will give hackers a good idea of the make and model of your router, and thus make it easier to hack.

-Also, creating a personal SSID that is identifiable to your house, or your family, will help if your Wi-Fi network happens to be clashing with your neighbours Wi-Fi (it can happen with older routers which are trying to broadcast their Wi-Fi network on the same network channel).
+Also, creating a personal SSID that is identifiable to your house, or your family, will help if your Wi-Fi network happens to be clashing with your neighbour's Wi-Fi.

 What router settings should be changed?